 Part 3 chemicals are subject to the Prior Informed Consent (PIC) procedure and require PIC unless an import response is published.
 Notification must be submitted using ePIC.

-- These chemicals require an active Reference Identification Number (RIN) issued from ePIC before the export or import can proceed.
+- These chemicals require an active Reference Identification Number (RIN) issued from ePIC before the export can proceed.

 If you export a Part 3 chemical to countries outside the European Community you must: